- Search The Registry

 Annual competitions and festivals of Black filmmakers, annual retreats for Black writers, the establishment of cultural archives covering all major artists and scholars, both living and deceased, a manual for the guidance of Black writers in preparing material for publication, and oral history of the Black experience.
 By the early part of 1973, the BAAL had undergone some administrative changes, and it became non-operational one year later.

-Both academies, ANA and BAAL, however, had lived up to their objectives.
+However, both academies, ANA and BAAL, had lived up to their objectives.
 They gave reality to theory and solidity to the imagination.

 The Black Academy of Arts and Letters